FAQ - Frequently Asked Questions

 We provide a basic Service Level Agreement (SLA) regarding service availability, vulnerability processing, community moderation, and support handling.
-The documentation explains our basic SLA in detail.
 An extended SLA may be negotiated as part of a commercial license agreement.

 How can I report a bug or issue in VulDB?

 We are eager to improve to provide the best possible experience for our users.
 If you have found a technical issue or a security vulnerability in one of our services we are happy to know about it.
-Just contact our support team which will handle the issue as quickly as possible.
-Reporting users are rewarded with free unlocks for access and data on the website.
-This does not apply for reports of issues regarding physical scenarios, flooding attacks, and best practices (e.g. security headers, certificate pinning).
+Please check our bug bounty program for contact possibilities, rewards, and requirements.

 Do you provide a risk rating?